JoeSimmonds/MakingSenseOfSoftwareDevelopment/PITCHME.md

 ---

+Complexity emerges in social activities as the number of variable factors goes up.

+Complexity has phase boundaries

+---

 "... because as we know, there are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns — the ones we don't know we don't know."

     (Donald Rumsfeld)

----

-Complexity emerges in social activities as the number of variable factors goes up.

-Complexity has phase boundaries just like physics

 ---

 # When stuff is obvious or well understood